 The Loudoun County Master Gardeners uses Ida Lee Park on Ida Lee Park Drive, Leesburg, as a teaching garden.

-The Montgomery County Master Gardeners manage three demonstration gardens.
+The Montgomery County Master Gardeners manage several demonstration gardens.
 There is a large garden with many thematic gardens at the Agriculture History Farm Park, 18410 Muncaster Road, Derwood and an herb garden at the National Library of Medicine Herb Garden at the National Institutes of Health campus in Bethesda.
 Each year, for a temporary period, they manage award winning gardens near the Old MacDonald barn at the Montgomery County Agricultural Fair.

 The Prince Georges County Master Gardeners have demonstration gardens at their headquarters at 6707 Groveton Drive, Clinton, MD.